nbtafelberg/promxox-diskmon/README.md

 # promxox-diskmon

-#Standalone Version
+# Standalone Version

-I have now added a standalone version for machines not in a cluster
+I have now added a standalone version for machines not in a cluster, just switch sysmonitor.php for syscheck.php

-#Proxmox Version
+# Proxmox Version

 Monitors proxmox cluster lxc disk space and sends an email if any goes over 80%